Travel nurses are an elite group. They’re willing to leave their homes, friends, and often families behind for a unique, on-the-road lifestyle.

 Miscellaneous

-In general, a registered nurse can join the ranks of travel nurses after only 12 and 18 months of specialized hospital-based experience.
-This of course can vary, depending on the requirements of your chosen hiring agency or company.
+In general, a registered nurse can join the ranks of travel nurses after only 12 to 18 months of specialized hospital-based experience.
+This, of course, can vary depending on the requirements of your chosen hiring agency or company.

 During the height of the COVID-19 pandemic, some travel nurses were making up to $5,000 per week.